ppi-ag/deep-sampler/README.md

 <img src="/docs/assets/deepsampler-demo-unsampled.png?raw=true" alt="A DAO somewhere inside a compound reads data from a database" width="50%"/>

 We can now attach a stub to the DAO using DeepSampler.
-After switching DeepSampler to recording-mode, we can now start the test.
-Every call to the DAO is now recorded by DeepSampler.
-The intercepted data will be saved to a JSON-file as a sample, after the test has finished.
+After switching DeepSampler to recording-mode, we can start the test.
+Every call to the DAO is recorded by DeepSampler.
+The intercepted data will be saved to a JSON-file, that can be used as a sample for stubbed tests.
-A sample is usually a pair of parameters and return values.

 <img src="/docs/assets/deepsampler-demo-recorder.png?raw=true" alt="All calls to the DAO get intercepted and parameters and return values are recorded" width="50%"/>